maxplanck-ie/ATACofthesnake/README.md

 ## Running:

-> ATAC --bamDir ./bam/ --sampleSheet ss.tsv --blackList blacklist.bed --genes genes.gtf --genomeSize 1.87e9 --genomeFasta genome.fa --condaPrefix /path/to/conda/ [--fragSizeMax] [--downStream] [--snakeOpts SNAKEOPTS]
+> ATAC --bamDir ./bam/ --sampleSheet ss.tsv --blackList blacklist.bed --genes genes.gtf --genomeSize 1.87e9 --genomeFasta genome.fa --condaPrefix /path/to/conda/ [--fragSizeMax] [--downStream] --motifs /path/to/motif.meme

 Output is stored in AOS folder created in the invocation directory.

   - Flags:
     - bamDir: Directory containing the bam files.
     - sampleSheet: tsv file containing Sample, Cond, Comp columns (header is required.).
+An additional columns 'Batch' can be used to include batch in the Diff. acc. analysis.
     - blackList: bed file containing regions to remove from bam file (prior to peak calling).
 This is required.
 If you don't want to mask any sequences, it should contain a mitochondrial genome alone.
-    - genes: gtf file containing genome annotations.
+    - genes: gtf file containing genome annotations (TSS enrichments are based on 'transcript' features.)
     - genomeSize: Effective genome size for organism of interest.
     - genomeFasta: fasta file for organism of interest.
-    - diffPeak: Wether or not to try and plot a heatmap of diff.
-Acc regions.
+    - downStream: Try downstream plotting of differential sites, and AME enrichment of up and down-regulated peaks respectively.
     - condaPrefix: point to your conda installation.
+    - dryRun: dry run snakemake.
+    - motifs: path to (meme) motif files to scan for in AME. required.

   - Optional:
     - clusterCMD: submission command, default to SlurmEasy.